 It was energetic with well thought through words.
 Since then I’ve bought everything U2 have produced.

-There was a pub in my hometown called The Bear where goths and punks used to drink and I went along regularly.
+There was a pub in my hometown called The Bear where goths and punks used to drink and between the age of 16 and 19 I went along regularly.
 Around the same time I started working at a butcher's shop after school each day and one of the guys who worked there was a drummer in a band.
-He knew that I played the guitar and I joined them.
+He knew that I played the guitar and he asked me to join them.
 We used to practice every night except Fridays and Saturdays when we went down the Bear.
 At this point I got into bands like the Cure, the Cult, the Mission,...Lyrically it didn't mean much to me but I loved the energy of those bands especially live: https://m.youtube.com/?#/watch?v=8I8mWG6HlmU

 In 1989 I applied for university.
-I didn't really know what I wanted to do; I just knew that I wanted to leave my hometown.
+I didn't really know what I wanted to do; I just knew that I wanted to leave my hometown and go to a city.
 I can't even remember what course I applied for but I was unsuccessful because my school exam results weren't very good.
 I then got an offer from a university in Birmingham for a new course that was starting called Industrial IT.
 It was the only offer I had so I took it.
-At this point I was into a real mixture of music but as a guitarist, Jimi Hendrix was who I liked most.
+At this point I was into a real mixture of music, but as a guitarist, Jimi Hendrix was who I liked most.
 He sounded magical to me and I also liked his carefree attitude to life.
 (When he died he owned hardly anything; just a few guitars): https://m.youtube.com/?#/watch?v=fjwWjx7Cw8I

 I got into loads of 'great' artists like John Lennon and Jim Morrison and read stuff like Huxley's 'Doors of Perception' (which describes his experiments with hallucinogenic drugs and inspired the name of Jim Morrison's band).
 I experimented with drugs myself, trying things like LSD and speed.
 I formed a band as soon as I got to Birmingham and we played gigs and I failed my second year at university (...twice).